Improve your early years practice

 Now that we know the background, it’s time to dig into the toolbox and find out the things you need in order to provide for children with SEN in the best way possible.

-Your SENCO has a legal duty to follow the SEND code of practice but is important that this person is not expected to physically do all the hands-on work with every SEN child in your setting.
-The SENCO’s role is to oversee the day-to-day implementation of your nursery’s SEN provision and policy.
+Your SENDCO has a legal duty to follow the SEND code of practice but is important that this person is not expected to physically do all the hands-on work with every SEND child in your setting.

-The SENCO role is of great importance to your setting and, as with any of your staff members, hiring the right person for the role is critical.
-So, what to look for when hiring a SENCO?
+The SENDCO role is of great importance to your setting and, as with any of your staff members, hiring the right person for the role is critical.
+So, what to look for when hiring a SENDCO?

 The person should have: